What Does it Mean to Study Women's Studies?

 In addition to the insight that students gain from a degree in women's studies, degree candidates also develop a number of beneficial career skills, including:

 - Strong critical thinking skills.
 Like all liberal arts majors, women's studies students gain the classical ability to solve problems and think creatively about potential solutions.
 Students learn from the examples of influential writers, inventors, and thinkers throughout history.
 Women's studies majors benefit from an increased emphasis on the history of female cultural and political figures, especially leaders that mainstream liberal arts programs sometimes overlook.

 - Confident oral presentation skills.
 Women's studies majors must present a succession of oral presentations throughout their degree programs.
-Each opportunity to speak in front of a class provides the opportunity to hone a student's presentation skills and to reduce their apprehension about speaking to groups.
-These skills prove valuable later in life regardless of the career a women's studies major pursues.
+Each opportunity to speak in front of a class is an opportunity to hone a student's presentation skills and to help alleviate their apprehension about speaking to groups.

 - Effective writing skills.
 Students pursuing a women's studies degree must learn to write powerful essays and reports that chronicle the achievements of women throughout history as well as the challenges that face future generations.
 Over the course of four years, students may write hundreds of papers.
 Therefore, students gain the chance to refine their writing skills while developing the ability to compose and edit complex reports under deadline.

 - Strong research skills.
 All liberal arts and social sciences majors develop powerful abilities to ferret information from libraries and from the internet.
 Because women's studies is a fairly new concentration, many students rely on primary interviews with subjects who have not yet told their stories to other researchers.
 In many cases, women's studies majors must approach research sources with a healthy degree of skepticism.
 Therefore, students enrolled in women's studies programs build skills and experience in fact checking and verification that surpass those of students in many traditional college majors.

 Women's Studies Certification and Licensure